 Birds, insects, hedgehogs… These small animals are very useful to help manage gardens in a natural manner.
-It makes a lot of sense to provide them with housing before winter sets in.
+It makes a lot of sense to provide them with housing and shelter before winter sets in.

 Birds in the garden